unknowtherwise67/Unified-Android-Tweaker/README.md

 - Should work and only on any Android platforms/devices (Emulators/Virtual may possible but functionals is not guaranteed).

 ## DISCLAMERS:
-- Make use of the Root Modules at your own risks
+- Make use of the Root Modules at your own risks.
-- Developers are does not take resposibility only for what did you done.
+- Developers are does not take responsibility for what did you done.

 ## INSTALLATIONS:
 1. Install in any Root like Magisk, KernelSU, etc.